China Shares May Open Under Pressure () | aktiencheck.de

 dpa-AFX

-BEIJING (dpa-AFX) - Ahead of the week-long break for the Lunar New Year, the China stock market had finished higher in five straight sessions, advancing almost 60 points or 1.8 percent in that span.

-Off since January 26, the Shanghai Composite Index now rests just beneath the 3,160-point plateau, although investors may cash in on Friday.
+BEIJING (dpa-AFX) - The China stock market bounced higher again on Monday, one session after it had ended the five-day winning streak in which it had advanced almost 60 points or 1.8 percent.
+The Shanghai Composite Index now rests just above the 3,155-point plateau, although the market may turn lower again on Tuesday.

-The global forecast for the Asian markets is mixed and flat, ahead of key U.S. employment data later today.
-The European and U.S. markets were mixed but little changed and the Asian markets figure to follow suit.
+The global forecast for the Asian markets suggests mild consolidation on lingering uncertainty about the impact of President Donald Trump's policies, as well as a decline in crude oil prices.
+The European and U.S. markets were down and the Asian markets figure to follow that lead.

-The SCI finished modestly higher in its last action as gains from the financials and properties were capped by weakness from the oil companies.
+The SCI finished modestly higher on Monday as gains from the property stocks were capped by weakness from the resource plays.

 Copyright RTT News/dpa-AFX